Our Leadership Team

 Waleed Elbashir Elobeid, who is Sudanese, is currently an Advisor in the UAE Foreign Assistance Department within the Ministry of Foreign Affairs and International Cooperation.
 He has 25 years of experience in development and humanitarian work, including two years as country director Sudan for Practical Action between 2012 and 2014.

 Helena has over 18 years of strategic marketing and management experience working with global organisations such as Unilever and L’Oreal across markets (Asia, Europe, US & Africa), sectors and cultures.
 This experience ranges from leading large global brands, repositioning and building local businesses, to leading small entrepreneurial start-ups.
 Over the past five years she has worked with Marie Stopes, Oxfam and SolarAid, primarily in Africa and Asia, with a focus on energy, sanitation and sexual reproductive health.
 Helena recently founded a consulting company, A Bird’s Eye View, to help provide strategic and executional support for organisations seeking change.
-She has a Bachelor of Business and completed a Masters in Sustainability & Responsibility She is a trustee of the charity Helping The Burmese Delta.
+She has a Bachelor of Business and completed a Masters in Sustainability & Responsibility.